 Medical Negligence and Personal Injury claims: what you need to know podcast series

-In the second episode of our Medical Negligence and Personal Injury claims: what you need to know podcast, Laura Sylvester and Aideen McGarry speaks about funding options for making a medical negligence claim or a personal injury claims.
+In the fourth episode of our Medical Negligence and Personal Injury claims: what you need to know podcast, Laura Sylvester and Aideen McGarry speak about the initial stages of making a medical negligence claim or a personal injury claim.
 They discuss the various steps in the process which include, obtaining all relevant documents, investigating the claim, drafting witness statements, exploring the extent of injuries and financial losses, pre-action protocols, resolving the claim, and what happens if the claim is omitted or denied.

 If you would like to download this podcast, please click here.

 - Episode 1 - Limitation period

 - Episode 2 - Funding a claim (part 1)

 - Episode 3 - Funding a claim (part 2)